purplelord2003/Jumper-Game/README.md

 ## Implementation
 Credits to Kenney at www.kenney.nl for providing free open-source graphics that I used in this game.

 I simply wanted to create something with Python and I felt that creating a simple game would allow me to familiarise myself with the language especially the use of classes.
 Thus, I started working on this with the Pygame library after watching an online tutorial on how to effectively use that library in the creation of 2D games.
-It took me about a week to learn the basics of video game creation and to finish implementing my game.

 A single Python file named 'Jumper_Final.py' contains all the code I have written.
 I have created a folder named 'graphics' to store all the images, a folder named 'audio' for all the audio files and a folder named 'fonts' for different fonts (though I ultimately only used one font).